lvoytek/discourse-triage/README.md

 ### Print full urls
 By default, post IDs can be clicked to open in a browser.
 However, if your terminal does not support the hyperlink format, or you just want the urls in plaintext you can use the `--fullurls` argument.
 This will print the url to the post at the end of each line.
-Run the following command to get the posts from the last week with their urls:
+Run the following command to get the posts from yesterday or over the weekend with their urls:

     dsctriage --fullurls